Become a Program Evaluator

 Training for Visits Outside the U.S.

-All Program Evaluators and team chairs assigned to visits outside of the United States must complete this training course, always available online, at least three weeks before their on-site visit.
+All Program Evaluators and team chairs assigned to visits outside of the United States must complete this course at least three weeks before their on-site visit.
 It prepares participants for cultural and logistical issues that may arise in an international on-site visit.

 New Team Chair Training